PQMark/RandomWalker/README.md

 # Marker Mate

-Marker mate is an application developed with RShiny to visualize the implementation of different feature selection methods on either user defined input dataset or the MNIST dataset.
+Marker mate is an application developed with RShiny to visualize the implementation of different feature selection methods on the MNIST dataset.

 Video demonstration of Marker Mate:
 //